Pesticide incidents in the San Joaquin Valley: Effects and response

 In specific incidents, dizziness and nausea were found in a 1988 case in the southern valley town of Delano, where two of the 54 farmworkers who fell ill were unconscious after a field was sprayed with methomyl.
 Pesticides were also a suspected cause in a cancer cluster affecting 13 children in the town of McFarland due to inhalation of chemicals between 1975 and 1988.
 Pesticide regulation has been difficult due to the power of companies that profit from pesticide use and fears of their prosecution or losing their support.

 When pesticide regulations were enacted in the 1970s, the United States federal government set tolerance levels on pesticide known to cause cancer sprayed on foods, but the EPA still authorized chemical testing that was not complete.
 After the McFarland cancer reports appeared, Governor George Deukmjian vetoed a bill requiring warning signs for pesticides in yards and farms, in effect supporting pesticide sprayers.

-In 1999, the town of Earlimart was hit with a pesticide drift from metam sodium drifting into fields.
+In 1999, the town of Earlimart in Tulare County was hit with pesticide drift from metam sodium drifting into fields.
 The sprayers were fined $150,000, but use of the dangerous chemical did not stop.
 There has also historically been racial prejudice in assessing pesticide concerns in the San Joaquin Valley.
 Many of the farmworkers who came to work in California fields were immigrants or braceros coming from Mexico and Latin America.
 Pesticide exposure was originally studied to be complex in which certain actions like wearing heavy protective gear would defend people against pesticide poisoning.
 Many of these workers were directly sprayed and had little knowledge of the kinds of pesticides they were being exposed to.
 In addition, doctors would see cases related to workers' pesticide concerns and diagnose it as heat stroke instead.
 This led people to believe that immigrant workers' own habits contributed to their frequent illnesses, and not necessarily pesticide exposure.

 Pesticide exposure in the San Joaquin Valley has continued to disproportionately affect low income farm families of color who make less than $10,000 per year (1991) in income.
 Response to the issue has largely gotten attention by way of lawsuits, such as one against a San Joaquin County helicopter company called Alpine Helicopter Service.
 Beginning in 2013, the company repeatedly sprayed pesticides, including near a children's sports facility, and failed to comply with the state's health and safety codes.
 Nonprofit organizations such as the Central Valley Air Coalition have consulted with state and local agencies such as the Fresno County Farm Bureau on protection for residents against pesticide use, such as establishing buffer zones and finding alternatives to pesticides to protect crops.